Trending Topics

 • Comment on the blog posts of other EMS authors.

-2. Regularly microblogging.
+2. Regularly microblogging

 Create your own Twitter account and become a microblogger.
 Tweets are limited to 240 characters which forces concise writing, question asking, and resource sharing.

-3. Contribute articles to local, regional, state, or state organization newsletters.
+3. Contribute articles to local, regional, state, or state organization newsletters

-4. Meet magazine and website content editors at conferences.
+4. Meet editors at conferences

-5. Contribute to EMS1.
+5. Contribute to EMS1

-Submit an article idea to EMS1.
-We welcome fellow paramedics, EMS researchers, EMS physicians, and EMS chiefs who can clearly and concisely communicate concepts and ideas through the written word.
-We also promote healthy and respectful discussion about topics within the industry.
 Generally, EMS1 reviews a potential submission idea and provides feedback about its suitability to meet an editorial need to the author.
-If after revision we feel it’s strong we request the full article for further review and editing.
+If we feel it’s strong we request the full article for further review and editing.
 Finished articles are posted and promoted on our social channels and newsletters.

 This article, originally published 8/4/2009, has been updated